Priyansi/c-programs/README.md

 # C Programs

-These are some popular C programs that I did in part with my course.
+Data Structures and Algorithms inC as part of my coursework.